 While a necessity for so many, the convenience of being able to park in a space located closer to building entrances and other locations can lead unscrupulous individuals to attempt getting one fraudulently.
 The extra benefits a permit provides act as further temptations to try to swindle the Australian Disability Parking Scheme.

 Thankfully, it’s not so easy for these selfish people to do so.
 The process of qualifying for a disability parking permit is by no means easy or quick; and includes numerous checks and balances to ensure the applicant is deserving of the permit.

 Furthermore, despite popular opinion, you cannot purchase a disability parking permit in Australia.

-Before we look into how to get a disability parking permit, let’s explore what it is exactly.
+Before we look into how to get a disability parking permit, either temporary or permanent, let’s explore what it is exactly.

 What is a disability parking permit?

 Today, there are three types of DPP: Individual, Temporary and Organisation.
 These replaced more than 100 different types of permits that were once available.
 They were introduced with increased security features to reduce fraudulent misuse and to make it easier for permit holders to travel interstate.
 Now, the Australian Disability Parking Permit is recognised nationally.

 The more recent regulations have helped standardise nationwide the qualifying criteria to get a disability parking permit.
 In doing so, it’s also become more difficult for people to be approved for one when they don’t really need it.
 So, a DPP is not easy to come by because there are a number of hoops to jump through to attain one.